Conservation benefit: Protection of 741-acre mangrove forest for 15 years

 The community, keenly aware of the mangrove ecosystem’s importance, has pledged to conserve its 741-acre mangrove forest, both protecting existing trees and planting new ones.
 The local fishermen’s group patrols the existing mangroves and replants cleared areas.

-Seacology will fund a community center that will house photos, videos, and written material on mangrove ecosystems and propagation.
+Working with the Pontianak Urban Forest group, Seacology will fund a community center that will house photos, videos, and written material on mangrove ecosystems and propagation.
 The fishermen plan to hold workshops on replanting: how to select mangrove propagules, how to pot them, and how to plant them.
 The building will also function as an interpretive center for the 1,500 tourists who visit each year.

 The Seacology grant will also fund a bridge into the mangroves, facilitating visits by tourists and by volunteers who are replanting and patrolling the area.